aces/Loris-MRI/docs/scripts_md/TarchiveOB.md

     - reference to an array of the column names to return for each record found.
       Each element of this array must exist in `@TARCHIVE_FIELDS` or an exception will be thrown.
-    - path of the archive used during the search
+    - path of the archive used during the search.
-    - boolean indicating if an exact match is sought (false) or if only basenames should be used when comparing two archive locations (true)
+    - boolean indicating if an exact match is sought (false) or if only basenames should be used when comparing two archive locations (true).

 RETURN: a reference to an array of array references.
 This "matrix" contains the
         values of each colum for each record.